 Childhood and adolescence are the periods when the molar and premolar teeth are most at risk for tooth decay.
 Difficult to clean with a toothbrush, the pits and fissures on the chewing surfaces of the back teeth naturally tend to collect bacteria, food, and plaque, fostering an environment in which bacteria can thrive and cause cavities.
 By blocking out debris through filling the grooves of the teeth, dental sealants can prevent tooth decay.
-Many patients can benefit from sealants, but typically they are recommended by Dr. Campbell for kids ages 6-12.
-A simple, easy procedure, sealants are only recommended for teeth that are fully erupted, lack fillings or other restorations, and are cavity-free.
+Many patients can benefit from sealants, but typically they are recommended by our dentist for kids ages 6-12.
+A simple, easy procedure, sealants generally are placed on teeth that are fully erupted, lack fillings or other restorations, and are cavity-free.

 The sealant process is typically quick, easy, and pleasant.
 For the best start, we recommend a few rules to follow for the first few days after your child's sealants are placed.
 It is important to avoid eating sticky or hard foods like chewing gum, candy, or ice (which we always advise against) just after the placement of sealants.
 Eating these foods can damage the sealants or dislodge them from the teeth.
 Proper home care including thorough brushing and flossing on a daily basis is the best way to care for sealants.
 Though sealants can effectively support your child in the fight against cavities, it is still important to schedule bi-annual cleanings and exam visits with our team at Made Ya Smile Spring Cypress.
 During their visit, we will check on your child's sealants to let you know if they need to be redone or repaired.